c6o/docs/content/reference/kubeclient.md

 # KubeClient Reference

-The KubeClient provides an easy to use interface to kubernetes clusters.
+The KubeClient provides an easy to use interface to Kubernetes clusters.
 It can be used in direct mode, where changes are immediate, or in a batch mode where commands are added to a command stack and then executed sequentially when the command stack is ended.

 ## API Examples